-- 5.2.1 The jurisdictional program or nested project is eligible for release of buffer credits where the non-permanence risk rating in the current verification report remains the same or decreases from the previous verification report.
+- 5.2.1 The jurisdictional program or nested project is eligible for release of buffer credits where the non-permanence risk rating in the current verification report remains the same of decreases from the previous verification report.
 The release of buffer credits from the jurisdictional pooled buffer account occurs when a verification report is presented to Verra and VCU issuance is requested.
-When buffer credits are released from the jurisdictional pooled buffer account, they shall be issued as VCUs into the designated verra registry account upon payment of the VCU issuance levy. - 5.2.2 Release of buffer credits may only occur where a verification report (submitted to request VCU issuance) was issued at least five years after the issuance date of the verification report previously submitted to request VCU issuance.
+When buffer credits are released from the jurisdictional pooled buffer account, they shall be issued as VCUs into the designated Verra registry account upon payment of the VCU issuance levy. - 5.2.2 Release of buffer credits may only occur where a verification report (submitted to request VCU issuance) was issued at least five years after the issuance date of the verification report previously submitted to request VCU issuance.
 The first release of buffer credits shall be no sooner than five years after the first verification report was issued and presented to Verra for issuance.
 Subsequent releases of buffer credits shall not occur more frequently than once every five years.
 Where verification reports are issued at intervals shorter than once every five years, buffer credits shall be released no sooner than the issuance date of a verification report that is at least five years after the issuance date of the verification report used to request the previous release of buffer credits (and shall be released at the request for VCU issuance).

-Where verification events occur at intervals longer than five years, the 15 percent time release (see Section 5.2.4 below) shall be compounded based on the number of five-year intervals that have passed since the last verification report was issued. - Where the jurisdictional program or nested project's non-permanence risk rating at the current verification period remains the same as the non-permanence risk rating at the last verification period, buffer credits shall be deposited into the jurisdictional pooled buffer account in accordance with the procedure set out in Section 5.1 above. - 5.2.4 A 15 percent "time release" of buffer credits is then applied where the five-year interval set out in Section 5.2.1 has passed.
+Where verification events occur at intervals longer than five years, the 15 percent time release (see Section 5.2.4 below) shall be compounded based on the number of five-year intervals that have passed since the last verification report was issued. - 5.2.3 Where the jurisdictional program or nested project's non-permanence risk rating at the current verification period remains the same as the non-permanence risk rating at the last verification period, buffer credits shall be deposited into the jurisdictional pooled buffer account in accordance with the procedure set out in Section 5.1 above. - in Section 5.2.1 has passed.
 This 15 percent time release shall be applied to the total number of buffer credits associated with the jurisdictional program or nested project to date (i.e., the number of buffer credits previously deposited into the jurisdictional pooled buffer account plus the number of buffer credits newly deposited).
 The deposit and release of buffer credits may be calculated and handled so that Verra carries out a single transaction for the deposit/release of net buffer credits.
 An example of how the buffer withholding may be reduced over time is available on the Verra website.